pass-culture/pass-culture-app-native/doc/standards/testStrategy/GeneralGuidelines.md

 - Prove that an element exists with `getBy` / `queryBy` + `expect(…).toBeTruthy()`
 - Prove that an element does not exist with `queryBy` + `expect(…).toBeNull()`
-- Query an element to process some action on it : `getBy` + action
+- Query an element to process some action on it with `getBy` + action
 - **Do not** use `waitFor(getBy)`or `waitFor(queryBy)`, use `findBy`instead

 More details in [react testing library doc](https://testing-library.com/docs/queries/about/#priority)